DONATE NOW SECURELY WITH

 The application requirements for an award are the same for both the undergraduate and graduate level.
 Financial assistance may be provided to qualifying students for no more than three years at the graduate school level.

-What if a student who is a junior this year wants to go to vocational training instead of college?
-Can they apply for student aid funds to complete a 9-month course?
+What if a student who is a junior this year wants to go to vocational training instead of college.
+Can they apply for BRSAF funds to complete a 9-month course?

 Yes.
-You must meet the eligibility requirements as outlined in Section A, Question 1 to be considered for a grant (award).
+You must meet the eligibility requirements as outlined under our Applicant Resources tab to be considered for a grant (award).
 Vocational training, as well as professional training and certificate programs are acceptable if it is an accredited program or one that has been approved by the Awards Committee.

 My parents’ income changed; they lost their job.
 Can I apply for additional funding for this year?